 Higher risk products

-You will find general information about food labelling online.
+You will find general information about food labelling on GOV.UK website.
 For advice on the labelling of specific products, please contact your local authority’s Trading Standards Department or Environmental Health Department.

 Food contact materials and articles, including those used for food packaging, are controlled by all-encompassing EU legislation that has been implemented in the UK.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.